Billxzliu/Billxzliu.github.io/index.md

 ---

 ## About Me 🚀
 Hello guys😃, welcome to my homepage.
 I'm Xuanzhi Liu.
 I'm pursuing my Master's degree in UNSW Sydney, Australia.
 My research mainly focus on Machine Vision algorithms and their applications in industry.
-In my spare time, I'm good at cooking🧑‍🍳 and singing🎵.
+In my spare time, I'm good at cooking🧑‍🍳 and singing pop-music🎵.
 My MBTI is ESFJ.

 📢📢 <font style="background: yellow"><strong> I'm looking for a RA/Ph.D position in Robotics and Machine Vision, please drop me an email if you are interested in my research.</strong></font>